Happy Monday. I hope you all are enjoying the beginning of summer.

 Two weeks ago I made red beans and brown rice in the slow cooker and it turned out bland.
 My son ate it and so did we.
 But I couldn’t do it leftover.

-I was talking recipes with a coworker and she said she make beans and rice “Cuban style.”
+I was talking recipes with a coworker and she said she makes beans and rice “Cuban style.”
 So I googled it and am going to try this Cuban Black Beans and Rice Recipe from Betty Crocker.
-The secret seems to be the combo of onion, garlic and bell pepper.
-I’m determined to find a flavorful, beans and rice recipe.
+The secret seems to be the combo of onion, garlic, and bell pepper.
+I’m determined to find a flavorful, beans, and rice recipe.

 I’m also going to try fish tacos, which means we are having fish twice this week.
 For more on nutrition goals and meal planning see 7 Must-Do’s for Family Meal Planning.